 A story of the ill-fated romance between a wandering musician-social-idealist and a Cape Breton coal miner’s daughter, whose dreams are reawakened by their passion.
-The Glace Bay Miners’ Museum is a play in which the all-consuming brightness of dreams and memory are overshadowed by absentee greed, callousness, and exploitation.
+The Glace Bay Miners’ Museum is a play in which the all-consuming brightness of dreams and memory are overshadowed by absentee greed, callousness and exploitation.
 It is a tragedy that is hard as nails and completely unsentimental, yet nonetheless full of love and humour.

-Cast of 2 women and 3 men.
+Cast of two women and three men.